somof/CarND-Behavioral-Cloning-work/writeup_report.md

 ##2.2.
 Attempts to reduce overfitting in the model

-I decided to take the NVIDIA model to modify.
+From the result of the feasibility study, I decided to take the NVIDIA model and modify it.

+TODO ここから書く

+Dropout のテスト

+keep feature map layer
+shrink Fully-connected layer(dense layer)

+because training signal is only steering,
+NVIDIA has 10 control signal

 To prevent overfitting, I tried two ways to add Dropout layers.
 Some papers said that adding dropout into all layers is effective, but it is not in this case.